 To find the location of materials listed in the library catalog, see the Library Map.
 Also, for help with call numbers including an outline of call numbers by subject see the Guide to Library of Congress Call Numbers.
 Additional resources for books: the MelCat catalog and the WorldCat catalog.

 In-depth, non-biased reports on political and social issues, with regular coverage of topics in health, international affairs, education, the environment, technology and the U.S. economy.
-Unlimited number of simultaneous users.

 Congressional Research Service Reports

 The Congressional Research Service, an arm of the Library of Congress, serves the legislative process by providing Congress with non-partisan and in-depth legislative research and analysis on a variety of topics.
 CRS produces or updates more than 3,000 studies and other publications each year.

 Congressional Digest Debates Online

 The source formerly known as Pro & Con Online consists of three separate publications--Congressional Digest, Supreme Court Debates, and International Debates--that explore issues debated in society, on the Supreme Court, and internationally.
 Library's subscription limited to 15 simultaneous users.

 Journal articles, books, and other resources offering biographical information on individuals living and deceased.
 Also contains over 36,000 images.

 E-Reference Shelf - Includes general & subject-specific dictionaries, encyclopedias, handbooks, etc. such as Britannica Online and Oxford Encyclopedia of Women in World History.

 A collection of more than 22,000 digital versions of books.

 In addition to being able to navigate through the contents of a book page by page, you have the ability to navigate using the Table of Contents, the Index, or to search the full text of the eBook.